libsdl-org/SDL/docs/README-migration.md

 ```

 SDL_CreateWindow() has been simplified and no longer takes a window position.
 You can use SDL_CreateWindowWithPosition() if you need to set the window position when creating it.

+SDL_CreateWindowFrom() now takes a set of properties that describe the native window and options.

 The SDL_WINDOWPOS_UNDEFINED_DISPLAY() and SDL_WINDOWPOS_CENTERED_DISPLAY() macros take a display ID instead of display index.
 The display ID 0 has a special meaning in this case, and is used to indicate the primary display.